mislav/hub/README.md

     $ git fork
     ... hardcore forking action ...
-    > git remote add YOUR_USER git@github.com:YOUR_USER/CURRENT_REPO.git
+    > git remote add -f YOUR_USER git@github.com:YOUR_USER/CURRENT_REPO.git

 Forks the original repo on GitHub and adds the new remote under your username.
 It requires your GitHub token to be present; see "GitHub login" below for details.

 ### git init